 The Ekobius International membership program was created to maximize the cooperative structure for mutual social benefit sharing using the Rochdale Principles and other cooperative models.
 The development of Ekobius is based on the ongoing study and conformance of multiple cooperative ideals involving western and indigenous knowledge in order to create a single internationally accepted co-op model that can be operated transparently and do business anywhere in the world.

 Community lifetime membership is a one-time fee of $3,750 per person plus $33 per month in cooperative dues, there are no additional fees or annual taxes, all legal documents included.
-If you are bringing your family or want some privacy members can have their own homesite 100 m² with a 500 ft² caney with a clay brick foundation, plumbing, electric, and a septic tank for $18,750 including lifetime membership.
+If you are bringing your family or want some privacy members can have their own homesite 900 m² with a 500 ft² caney on a clay brick foundation, plumbing, electric, and a septic tank for $18,750 including lifetime membership for one person.

 There is also a seasonal volunteer work exchange program policy and international partnership programs in which we participate for short term visitors.
 Independent researchers and intern students can stay 4-16 weeks starting under $500 per month including meals.

 Our cooperative is a complete self-sustaining and independent co-op business; inasmuch it is responsible for creating "something from nothing" using nothing more than the sun, land, air, water, time, and the collective labor of members, residents and volunteers to bring naturally produced homemade and cottage industry products directly from our village to the public retail markets without government tax, tariffs or oversight under Venezuelan law as a cooperative association.